Accounting Student Enhancement Programme (ASEP)

-The ASEP will operate for a maximum of 14 months from the beginning of November in students’ Year 3 to the end of December in their Year 4.
-Students are encouraged to finish the ASEP as early as possible for early graduation from the Programme.
+The ASEP will this year operate for a maximum of 16 months from the beginning of Term 1 in students’ Year 3 to the end of December in their Year 4.
+Students are encouraged to complete the ASEP requirements as soon as possible for early graduation from the Programme.

-Students who enroll in exchange programmes overseas will still be enrolled in the ASEP and have the opportunity to benefit from the Programme.
+Students who enrol in exchange programmes overseas will still be enrolled in the ASEP and have the opportunity to benefit from the Programme.

-1) Attend recruitment talks and information sessions by representatives of firms/professional bodies organised by the Department and SSC
+1) Attend recruitment talks and information sessions by representatives of firms/professional bodies organised by the Department and OSA

-Students must attend at least one mock interview session when arranged by the Department of Accountancy or SSC.
-Such sessions may include discussion on the preparation of application letters and CVs, and special conversation classes focused on preparing students for employment interviews.
+Students must attend at least one mock interview session when arranged by the Department of Accountancy, SSC or other organsisations.
+Such session may include discussion on the preparation of application letters and CVs, and special conversation classes focused on preparing students for employment interviews.

-4) Undertake accounting internships or enroll in the Accounting Practicum
+3) Undertake accounting internships or enrol in the Accounting Practicum

 Students must represent the University in at least one competition offered by outside organisations.
 In the past, such competitions have included the ACCA Job Hunting Competition, the HKICPA QP Case Analysis Competition, CIMA Global Business Challenge, Deloitte Tax Championship, EY Academy’s CSR Challenge, and the HKICS Corporate Governance Paper Competition.

 Students must engage in voluntary services for the Department, the University, the professional community or the local community at large.
-Service opportunities include the Lingnan Information Day, being a student helper in BBA stream allocation forum, etc. Enrolling in ACT4001 Accounting Practicum, which includes a service learning component, will also satisfy this requirement.
+Service opportunities include the Lingnan Information Day, being a student helper in BBA stream allocation forum, etc. Enrolling in ACT4001 Accounting Practicum or producing OR publishing two articles in the web-platforms of the Department will also satisfy this requirement.